bamsi/math-magician/README.md

 The website has been tested using css, html and javascript linters.
 You can run the following command to test the code:

-- `npx hint .` web hint to test html
+- `npx eslint .` web hint to test javascript
 - `npx stylelint "**/*.{css,scss}` for style

 ## Deployment